 The fewer scheduled raisings are expected to alleviate traffic delays during the busier winter tourist season, which peaks at around Presidents’ weekend.

-In case of boating emergencies, the bridges may also be raised at any time.
+In case of boating emergencies, the bridges may also be raised at any time, and by request of a US Government vessel.

 Three bridges provide access on and off Anna Maria Island at Manatee Ave Highway 64, mid-island at Cortez Road, and at the southern point at Longboat Pass.